euberdeveloper/dree/README.md

 * __hash__: Default value: `true`.
 If true, every node in the result will contain `hash` property, computed by taking in consideration the name and the content of the node.
 If the node is a folder, all his considered inner files will be used by the algorithm.
 * __hashAlgorithm__: Values: `md5`(default) and `sha1`.
 Hash algorithm used by `cryptojs` to return the hash.
 * __hashEncoding__: Values: `hex`(default), `latin1` and `base64`.
 Hash encoding used by `cryptojs` to return the hash.
 * __showHidden__: Default value: `true`.
 If true, all hidden files and dirs will be included in the result.
-A hidden file or a directory has a name wich starts with a dot and in some systems like Linux are hidden.
+A hidden file or a directory has a name which starts with a dot and in some systems like Linux are hidden.
 * __depth__: Default value: `undefined`.
-It is a number wich says the max depth the algorithm can reach scanning the given path.
-All files and dirs wich are beyound the max depth will not be considered by the algorithm.
+It is a number which says the max depth the algorithm can reach scanning the given path.
+All files and dirs which are beyound the max depth will not be considered by the algorithm.
 * __exclude__: Default value: `undefined`.
 It is a regex or array of regex and all the matched paths will not be considered by the algorithm.
 * __extensions__: Default value: `undefined`.
 It is an array of strings and all the files whose extension is not included in that array will be skipped by the algorithm.
 If value is `undefined`, all file extensions will be considered, if it is `[]`, no files will be included.
 * __emptyDirectory__: Default value: `false`.
 If value is `true`, the `isEmpty` property will be added in all the directory nodes in the result.
 Its value will be `true` if the directory contains no files and no directories, `false` otherwise.